Liz Kay: Biography

 Kay commented: "We did a song to see if we are a good team.
 I was very excited, because I know that Yanou is a major producer.
 It felt so natural and we were very happy with the results, so we never stopped working together.
 Manian is also an important part of the team.
 I am very proud and grateful to work with both of them!"

 In 2007, the eurodance-single "When Love Becomes a Lie" was released, followed by "Castles in the Sky", which was originally released by Ian Van Dahl.

-Kay founded a band during 2011, "Liz & The Doctors" and entertains at weddings and other occasions.